 Positions an Investor Can Take in an Asset

 A position in an asset describes how much of the asset an investor owns.
-The investor can have a long position, meaning the investor owns the asset or has borrowed money to purchase the asset.
-Alternatively, the investor can have a short position, meaning the investor sold the asset without owning it.
+The investor can either have a long position, meaning the investor owns the asset or has borrowed money to purchase the asset, or the investor can have a short position, meaning the investor sold the asset without owning it.

 Contracts

-An investor holds a long position in a contract when they expect to receive the underlying asset or its cash equivalent.
-Conversely, they hold a short position when they are obligated to deliver the asset.
+An investor generally has a long position in a contract if they will take physical delivery of the underlying asset or its cash equivalent and a short position if they are liable for delivery of the asset.

 For swap contracts, the long side benefits from an increase in the price of the underlying asset.
 In currency contracts, an investor has a long position in the currency being bought and a corresponding short position in the currency being sold.